 The Finance department adds an additional Sewer User Charge to the monthly water bill of the accounts that they believe exceed the SUC thresholds at the end of the year.
-They determine the amount to charge each Client based on their YTD water consumption and/or their provinus bictory of sewer usage with the MDC their previous history of sewer usage with the MDC.
+They determine the amount to charge each Client based on their YTD water consumption and/or their previous history of sewer usage with the MDC.

 There are 2 types of Certification Statements Request forms (Certification A and B) which are described in greater detail in the "SUC High Flow Accounts Documentation" in the appendix.
 At the end of the year, clients who are charged the SUC monthly must complete a certification statement.
 This is used to determine if they are either owed a rebate for SUC charges in excess of their actual usage or if they should be billed an additional surcharge.
-The Cash Accounting Assistant who handles the SUC, runs report ZF06 out of SAP and mails Certification Statement Form accompanied by an instruction letter by December 15th of the year being reported to be completed by the customer.
+The Cash Accounting Assistant who handles the SUC, runs report ZFO6 out of SAP and mails Certification Statement Form accompanied by an instruction letter by December 15th of the year being reported to be completed by the customer.